 Dr.Hashmi trained at MGH as a Clinical and Research Fellow in Geriatrics.
 He is a Diplomate of the American Board of Internal Medicine and has passed the Board’s qualifying examinations.
 He has also attended the “Value Based Healthcare Delivery Course” at the Harvard Business School Institute for Strategy and Competitiveness.
 Dr. Hashmi represented MGH at the American Geriatrics Society Annual Meeting in Seattle in 2012 where he led his team to victory in a competition testing clinical decision making skills of Geriatrics Fellows from across the United States.

 On completing his Fellowship, Dr.Hashmi accepted a position as Assistant in Medicine at MGH and Instructor at Harvard Medical School.
-Dr. Hashmi joined our medical staff here at Senior Heath.
+Dr. Hashmi joined our medical staff here at Senior Heath and was promoted to Medical Director in 2014.
 He has a panel of primary care patients and continues his training in clinical, educational and academic leadership in Geriatrics.
 He hopes to serve the “silver generation” by continuing to strive for excellence in focusing on issues most important to patients, ensuring accessibility and delivering state of the art Geriatric medicine most relevant to needs specific to senior patients.
 He believes that doing everything with compassion and respect every day can help revive the “golden era” of primary care physicians.

 On a personal note, Dr.Hashmi likes to spend time reading inspirational self improvement literature and biographies, keenly following current affairs and spending time with his family.